sghall/react-vertex/packages/core/README.md

 } from '@react-vertex/core'
 ```

-#### `<Canvas />`
+### `Canvas`

 React component for creating a React Vertex component tree.
 Renders a canvas element into the DOM.
-The children of this component have to be valid React Vertex elements.
+The children of this component must be valid React Vertex components.

 ###### Props: